Complete Lipoma Removal Guide

 Importance of Complete Capsule Removal

 Lipoma recurrence is mainly caused by incomplete capsule removal.
-Dr. Liu insists on "Clean First" philosophy, using special dissection techniques to ensure complete capsule removal, keeping recurrence rate below 1%.
-This is our quantifiable promise to every patient.
+Dr. Liu insists on "Clean First" philosophy, using special dissection techniques to ensure complete capsule removal, with recurrence uncommon in long-term follow-up.

 Minimal incision surgery uses an incision less than 20% of tumor diameter for complete removal